Reaction of Researchers to Plan S: Too Far, Too Risky

 The views of researchers who will be directly affected by Plan S do not seem to have been solicited during its creation, and hundreds of them from around the world have now signed an open letter expressing their concern about its ramifications — not only for their own rights as authors and academics, but for the health of scholarly and scientific discourse worldwide.

-View the full text of the Open Letter, view the list of signatories (currently 1512 researchers from all ranks, ranging from masters students & ECRs to full professors, department heads, institute directors, and Nobel laureates, from both cOAlition S countries and beyond), and add your voice of support by signing our letter.
+View the full text of the Open Letter, view the list of signatories (currently 1791 researchers from all ranks, ranging from masters students & ECRs to full professors, department heads, institute directors, and Nobel laureates, from both cOAlition S countries and beyond), and add your voice of support by signing our letter.
 You could also take a look at our press coverage, or download a copy of our original press release.
 Finally, a version of the original Open Letter has been archived for posterity on Zenodo, DOI: 10.5281/zenodo.1484544.
 There you can download a pdf of the letter to distribute to your funding agencies, policy makers, university leadership, and any other relevant stakeholders.
-Finally, please provide feedback to cOAlition S on the implementation plan, ahead of the 1 February 2019 deadline.
+Finally, see our feedback to cOAlition S on the implementation plan.